Skip to content

 Each recipe in the NEMO Cookbook leverages the NEMODataTree object to store NEMO ocean model outputs and to help perform diagnostic calculations.

-In this User Guide, we provide a detailed introduction to the NEMODataTree and present an example using outputs from the NEMO version 5 AGRIF_DEMO reference configuration.
+In this User Guide, we provide an introduction to the NEMODataTree, including examples using outputs from the NEMO version 5 AGRIF_DEMO and AMM12 reference configurations.

-For further details on the available methods to construct a NEMODataTree and computation patterns, users are referred to the API documentation.
+For further details on NEMODataTree constructors, properties and computation patterns, users are referred to the API documentation.

 What is a DataTree?

-Ocean model simulations produce large groups of datasets, including ocean physics, biogeochemistry, sea ice diagnostics, which are defined on different grids.
-Moreover, ocean models are often configured using nested domains, where groups of datasets are produced for each of the parent, child, grandchild domains.
-Managing these related datasets of model diagnostics in a single structure has traditionally been a major challenge.
+Ocean model simulations produce large collections of datasets, including physics, biogeochemistry, and sea ice diagnostics, which are defined on different grids.
+Moreover, ocean models configuration often include nested domains, where datasets of model diagnostics are produced for each of the parent, child and grandchild domains.

-It extends the familiar collection of xarray data structures to allow hierarchical grouping of datasets, similar to a file system.
-Each xarray.DataTree is composed of a hierarcy of nodes, where each node contains an xarray.Dataset.
+The xarray.DataTree extends the more familiar collection of xarray data structures (e.g., xarray.Dataset) to allow hierarchical grouping of datasets, similar to a local file system.
+Each xarray.DataTree is composed of a hierarchy of nodes, each containing a separate xarray.Dataset.

 DataTree('root')